polisek/vorp-pls-npc-bandits/README.md

-# QBR NPC Bandits by Polísek
+# VORP NPC Bandits by Polísek

 You can be robbed by NPC bandits